Rays stop 7-game skid, beat AL East-leading Red Sox 8-2

 UP NEXT

 Boston RHP Nick Pivetta (6-3) will start the series finale Thursday night.
-Rays RHP Michael Wacha (1-2) could start or follow an opener.
+RHP Michael Wacha (1-2) will get the start for the Rays.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports